Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spectral dependency of the OAM states

 This can be fixed by applying a quick-and-dirty approach based on the previous observations.
 By simply changing the waist parameters we can directly manipulate the amount of transverse momentum of the collection modes, and with this also the spectrum.
-Choosing the right parameters allows us to optimize the spectral overlap $A_{\ell,\Tilde{\ell}}$, and equalize the amplitudes $P_\ell$, thus maximizing the entanglement.
-This is commonly called Procrustean filtering ~\cite{Procrustean_Zeilinger_2002}, but it has only addressed the equalization of the amplitudes but not the spectral overlap.
+Choosing the right parameters allows us to optimize the spectral overlap $A_{\ell,\Tilde{\ell}}$, and attain a nearly flat OAM distribution $P_\ell$, thus maximizing entanglement in the relevant subspace.
+This approach, unlike Procrustean filtering, i.e., the intoduction of mode selective loss irrespective of spectrum~\cite{Procrustean_Zeilinger_2002}, also addresses the spectral overlap.
+Note that this waist choice can also be interpreted as projecting into a differently weighted distribution of $p$ states, since $LG^\ell_p(w')=\sum_p A^\ell_p LG^\ell_p(w)$, where $A^\ell_p=\int\int d\rho d\phi LG^\ell_p(w)[LG^\ell_{p'}(w')]^*$ and $w'$ and $w$ are different waist parameters ~\cite{Laguerre_waist}, thereby demonstrating the importance of considering (the often forgotten) radial mode number, when engineering spatially entangled states~\cite{Plick_radial}.
+This way, we are still restricted to the case $p=0$ in each OAM subspace $|\ell|$ in a redefined basis of waist $w_\ell$.